Karatu District

-Karatu District (Wilaya ya Karatu, in Swahili) is one of seven districts of the Arusha Region of Tanzania.
+Karatu District (Wilaya ya Karatu) is one of seven districts of the Arusha Region of Tanzania.
 The district is bordered to the north by the Ngorongoro District and to the west by the Meatu District in the Simiyu Region.
 The district is bordered to the east by the Monduli District, and to the south and southeast by the Mbulu District and the Babati District.
 The district covers an area of 3,207 km2.
 The district is comparable in size to the land area of Samoa.
 The district has a max elevation of 1,739 m on Oldeani Peak.
 Predominantly settled by Iraqw, Karatu district is home to the hunter-gatherer community of the Hadza people.
 Also Karatu is known agriculturally as the onion capital of Tanzania.
 The district capital is the town of Karatu.
 According to the 2022 census, the population of the district was 280,454.

 Geography

 Karatu District is located between three major natural features in Arusha region.
 Physically, it is bordered to the east by Lake Manyara and to the south west the district is bordered by Lake Eyasi.
 In the north east the district is bordered by the Ngorongoro Crater rim.
 Northern Karatu district is very fertile due to the many streams and volcanic soil from the Ngorongoro highlands.
 The south west side of the district in the Eyasi basi is semi arid.

 Karatu district is the fourth largest district in Arusha region at 3,300 square kilometers, slightly larger than the island country of Samoa.